-Headteacher - The Headteacher acts with the delegated authority of the Governing Body on a day to day basis and will liaise with the DPO.
-In the Headteacher's absence, in case of emergency, this role will be delegated to the School Business Manager.
+The Data Protection Lead - acts with the delegated authority of the Governing Body on a day to day basis and will liaise with the DPO.
+This role is undertaken by the Headteacher, but this role can be delegated to the School Business Manager.